 There is a slight risk of bowel perforation (tearing a hole) and bleeding at the biopsy sites.
 The overall risk is very small.

 Flexible sigmoidoscopy; Sigmoidoscopy - flexible; Proctoscopy; Proctosigmoidoscopy; Rigid sigmoidoscopy

-Kahn E, Daum F. Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
+Kimmey MB.
+Complications of gastrointestinal endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 96.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 40.